-The triggering of gestures depends on the streamer's tracked actions and/or the input persona parameter values (Fig. 2).
-We have formulated the avatar persona with two high-level parameters: energy level K_e , and degree of extroversion K_x , with values in the [-1,1]range.
+The triggering of gestures depends on the streamer's tracked actions and/or the input persona parameter values (Fig. 3.1).
+We have formulated the avatar persona with two high-level parameters: energy level $K_e$ , and degree of extroversion $K_x$ , with values in the [-1,1] range.
 Both parameters control the default facial expression, and the set of allowable gestures, e.g., low energy and introverted avatars do not make beat gestures.
-In addition, K_e controls gesture frequency, and K_x controls body posture (i.e., slouching or sitting straight), amplitude of the beat gestures (i.e., narrow or broad), IK targets of the chest and elbows, magnitude of the tethered body movements, and eye contact, based on conventional nonverbal expressions of extroversion [11, 31].
+In addition, $K_e$ controls gesture frequency, and $K_x$ controls body posture (i.e., slouching or sitting straight), amplitude of the beat gestures (i.e., narrow or broad), IK targets of the chest and elbows, magnitude of the tethered body movements, and eye contact, based on conventional nonverbal expressions of extroversion [13, 36].
 For example, a shier avatar slouches more and keeps elbows closer to body to be less visible; a more confident avatar sits straight and keeps their elbows away from their body to maximize their perceived size.

 A gesture is triggered when its preconditions are met.
 In the following, we discuss the preconditions for different categories of gestures.
-Note that a triggered gesture will not necessarily be played; which triggered gestures to integrate and execute is decided in animation integration (Sect.
+Note that a triggered gesture will not necessarily be played;

+which triggered gestures to integrate and execute is decided in animation integration (Sect.
 3.4.2).

 Tethered gestures.
 These gestures are triggered based on motion capture data, as well as on the keyboard and mouse events, and do not depend on persona parameters.
-There is a one-to-one mapping between the keys of the real and virtual keyboard; a key press event generates a corresponding key press gesture for the left or the right hand of the avatar.
+There is a one-to-one mapping between the keys of the real and virtual keyboard; a key press event generates a corresponding key press gesture for the left or right hand of the avatar.
 The captured mouse events include cursor movement and button events, and the avatar manipulates the mouse accordingly.
 A more loosely tethered gesture is triggered when the VTuber's head position becomes distant from the screen, indicating that the VTuber let go of the keyboard and mouse, which the avatar follows.

 Inferred gestures.
 Inferred gestures are triggered based on speech recognition, acoustic analysis, facial expression recognition, and persona parameters.
-Iconic gestures are triggered by specific keywords and phrases, e.g., the avatar shrugging their shoulders when saying "well"/"ok," or the avatar grabbing their head with their hands to show frustration when shouting out "wait" followed by a pause longer than a few seconds.
-Beat gestures are triggered by a word uttered with a volume higher than a threshold; in our implementation, it is computed as one standard deviation above the average volume of word utterances in the past minute of audio.
-Beat gestures are also triggered for the first word of a sentence if no beat gestures have been triggered in the past β_t seconds; β_t is negatively related to K_e and K_x , so a more energetic and extroverted avatar is allowed to make more frequent beat gestures.
-Emotion gestures, such as joyful, sad, or angry facial expressions, are triggered by changes from a neutral expression, as classified and filtered by our ML model.
-Each inferred gesture has its own K_e and K_x triggering thresholds.
+Iconic gestures are triggered by the utterance of specific keywords and phrases recognized from the audio input, e.g., the avatar shrugging their shoulders when saying "well"/"ok," or the avatar grabbing their head with their hands to show frustration when shouting out "wait" followed by a pause longer than a few seconds.
+Beat gestures are triggered with probability $P{\beta}$ by words uttered with a volume higher than a threshold; in our implementation, it is computed as one standard deviation above the average volume of word utterances in the latest minute of audio.
+Beat gestures are also triggered with probability $P{\beta}$ for the first word of a sentence if no beat gestures have been triggered in the past $t{\beta}$ seconds. $P{\beta}$ is positively related to $K_e$ and $K_x$ , and $t{\beta}$ is negatively related to $K_e$ and $K_x$ , so a more energetic and extroverted avatar is allowed to make more frequent beat gestures.
+Emotion gestures, such as joyful, sad, or angry facial expressions, are triggered by changes from a neutral expression, as detected and classified by our FER model.